 In my previous life (i.e., before joining W3C…) I was member of the Executive Committee of the Eurographics Association for 15 years, and I was vice-chair of the Association between 2000 and 2002.
 I was, between 2007 and 2014, also member of SWSA (Semantic Web Science Association), the committee responsible for the International Semantic Web Conferences (better known as “ISWC”) series.
 I was the co-chair of the 9th World Wide Web Conference, in Amsterdam, May 2000; since then, I have also been member of IW3C2 (International World Wide Web Conference Committee), responsible for the World Wide Web Conference series.

 Some personal data

-- The Hungarian spelling of my full name is Herman Iván.
-Ie, my name is Ivan (well, spelled properly: Iván) and my surname is Herman (many in the Netherlands and in Germany mix it up, and use “Herman” as my name… this is aggravated by the fact that, uniquely in Europe, the Hungarian custom is to put surname first).
+- The Hungarian spelling of my full name is Herman Iván, whereas my French spelling is, simply, Ivan Herman.
+Ie, my name is Ivan (well, spelled properly in Hungarian is: Iván) and my surname is Herman (many in the Netherlands and in Germany mix it up, and use “Herman” as my name… this is aggravated by the fact that, uniquely in Europe, the Hungarian custom is to put surname first).

 - Gender: male

 - Family: I am married and have a son, David.

 - Date and city of birth: 24th February, 1955, Budapest, Hungary